getodk/docs/docs/collect-settings.rst

 :guilabel:`Use external app for audio recording`
 """"""""""""""""""""""""""""""""""""""""""""""""
   By default, an internal recorder is used for audio recording.
 Check this setting to use the external audio application instead.
-When unchecked, recordings will be created as mono ``.m4a`` files using the ``AAC`` codec with a sample rate of 32kHz and a bitrate of 64kbps.
-This corresponds to a file size of about 30MB/hour.
+When unchecked, recordings will be created as mono ``.m4a`` files using the ``AAC`` codec with a sample rate of 32 kHz and a bitrate of 64 kbps.
+This corresponds to a file size of about 30 MB/hour.
 We typically recommend configuring audio quality :ref:`in the form definition <customizing-audio-quality>` instead of using this setting but it can be useful for older forms that can't be modified.

 .. rubric:: Form import